 Have a traditional Greek lunch in one of the restaurants or just grab a Gyros in Pita as a quick snack.
 Gyros is a typical Greek fast food you must try when visiting Greece or any of the Greek islands.
-They are very reasonable priced (usually at about 3 euro = roughly 3 USD) and they are delicious!
+They are very reasonably priced (usually at about 3 euros = roughly 3 USD) and they are delicious!

 After lunch, check into your hotel/apartment and have a rest.
 You have a few options now.
 You can slowly walk from Fira to Imerovigli (it’s the famous Fira to Oia hike but Imerovigli is about a 1/3 way from Fira).

 This hike will lead you along the east coast so you will have plenty of opportunities for taking Instagram-worthy photos and enjoying the views.
 If you don’t feel like walking or maybe you have way too many things to do in Santorini in 3 days, then I recommend taking a local bus to Imerovigli.